 The case Flock Estate v.
 Flock provides guidance as to how the Court will determine whether property is owned as a joint tenancy or tenancy in common.
 In this case, Ms. and Mr. Flock purchased a house together a joint tenants when they were married.
 Shortly after the purchase of this house, they separated.
 Roughly two decades later Ms. Flock died, and both names remained on title.

-Mr. Flock took the position that he was entitled to the entirety of that home under the right of survivorship.
-However, he had moved out of the home after their separation, and not paid for the mortgage or the upkeep of the house since.
-Ms. Flocks husband Mr. McKen took the position that Mr. Flock was only entitled to a portion of the house, because the joint tenancy had severed.
-He argued that Mr. Flock and Ms. Flock owned the property as tenants in common.
+Mr. Flock took the position that he was entitled to the entirety of the home because it was owned as a joint tenancy.
+However, Mr. Flock had moved out after separation, had not paid for the mortgage, and had not paid for the upkeep of the house since.
+Ms. Flock’s husband, Mr. McKen, took the position that Mr. Flock was only entitled to a portion of the house because the joint tenancy had severed.
+He argued that Mr. and Ms. Flock owned the property as tenants in common.

 The important question before the Court was whether their joint tenancy had been severed.
 A joint tenancy, the Court held, may be severed in four ways.
 First, by a unilateral act of one joint tenant, second, by mutual agreement, third, by any course of dealing which shows that the interests of all were mutually treated as constituting a tenancy in common, and fourth, by application under section 15 of the Law of Property Act.

-Based on these factors the Court held the parties had not intended for the right of survivorship to apply, and for Mr. Flock to receive the entire house.
+Based on these factors, the Court held the parties had neither intended for the right of survivorship to apply, nor for Mr. Flock to receive the entire house.
 Therefore, the house was owned as tenants in common.
 Mr. Flock received one half of the fair market value of the property, and Mr. Mcken received the other half of the fair market value of the property.

-This case demonstrates how significant different forms of ownership are.
-This case also shows the importance of removing a former spouse's name from title of property you reside on, because even though Mr. Flock had not resided on the property for years, he was still entitled to one half of the fair market value when Ms. Flock died.
+This case demonstrates the significance of different types of ownership.
+This case also shows the importance of removing a former spouse’s name from title of property you own.
+Despite that Mr. Flock had not resided on the property for years, he was still entitled to one half of the fair market value of the home when Ms. Flock died.